Agents

 result = await orchestrator.chat("Research and write about quantum computing")

-The orchestrator's LLM decides which sub-agents to invoke and in what order.
-This differs from SequentialAgent (fixed order) and ConditionalAgent (rule-based routing) because the LLM makes dynamic delegation decisions.
+Here the orchestrator's LLM decides which sub-agents to call and in what order.
+This differs from SequentialAgent (fixed order) and ConditionalAgent (condition-based routing) — the LLM drives the delegation.

 Choosing an Agent Pattern